jruels/microservices-k8s/labs/LAB09-Telepresence.md

 # Lab 09: Remote Development with Telepresence on EKS

-In this lab, you will learn how to use Telepresence for remote development and debugging of microservices running on Amazon EKS (Elastic Kubernetes Service).
+In this lab, you will learn how to use Telepresence for remote development and debugging of microservices.
+While most development is done locally using k3d clusters, this lab demonstrates Telepresence's power when working with remote cloud clusters like Amazon EKS for advanced debugging scenarios where local development isn't sufficient.

 ## Prerequisites
 - Windows VM with VS Code and Remote Development extension